Lorentzian Einstein metrics with prescribed conformal infinity: Adapted Sobolev spaces

 \end{theorem} \begin{proof} By the definition of the norm and the Sobolev embedding, it is obviously enough to prove the result for~$u$ supported in~$\ocA$.
 But for a.e.~$(x,\te)$ in $\cA$ we then have

-where $H^r_\te\equiv H^r(\es)$ is the Sobolev space in the sphere of order $r$ and to pass to the first, second and third lines we have respectively used the properties~(i) and~(iii) in Theorem~\ref{T.AA*} and the Sobolev embedding.
+where $H^r_\te\equiv H^r(\bdry)$ is the Sobolev space of functions on $\bdry$ with $r$ square-integrable derivatives and to pass to the first, second and third lines we have respectively used the properties~(i) and~(iii) in Theorem~\ref{T.AA*} and the Sobolev embedding.
 The theorem then follows. \end{proof}